egoquat/NavigationToolTest/README.md

 Parse mesh fbx based to navi mesh for unit movements on shortest path.

-Unity update 2019, was completely done 2012.
+Was completely done 2012 but updated 2019 unity refresh version up.

 Not using Unity Navmesh.